MousePotatoDoesStuff/MCAfterStory/game/README.md

 This file declares the poem words for each character for the poem writing mini-game.

-### **pronoun_example.rpy**
+### **presplash.png**

-This file was introduced in Version 2.4.8 of the mod template.
-This file serves as a example to the pronoun feature and how to use it.
+This image was introduced in Version 3.0.0 of the mod template.
+This image is mandatory for modders to use as a thanksfor the work on this template; either in a stock template image or custom image with the name credit image visible on it (which can be found [here](../.github/IMAGES/TemplateMadeLogo.png)).

 ### **renpy_patches.rpy**